Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 # Asking to Pair

 This is a beginner friendly repo.
 Contributors can request a pairing (zoom/google hangouts) to pair with a maintainer on tackling an issue/submitting a PR/etc. If you want to do it for a pre-existing issue, simple indicate so in a comment under that issue.
 If not, you may open a new Question issue and request a pairing.
+Please understand that this is a volunteer effort; maintainers may not always be available for pairing.

 # The Basics